Secondary school

-A secondary school, high school, or senior school, is an institution that provides secondary education.
+A secondary school, high school, or senior school, is an institution that provides students with secondary education.
 Some secondary schools provide both lower secondary education (ages 11 to 14) and upper secondary education (ages 14 to 18), i.e., both levels 2 and 3 of the ISCED scale, but these can also be provided in separate schools.
 There may be other variations in the provision: for example, children in Australia, Hong Kong, and Spain change from the primary to secondary systems a year later at the age of 12, with the ISCED's first year of lower secondary being the last year of primary provision.

 In the US, most local secondary education systems have separate middle schools and high schools.
-Middle schools are usually from grades 6 – 8 or 7 – 8, and high schools are typically from grades 9 – 12.
-In the United Kingdom, most state schools and privately funded schools accommodate pupils between the ages of 11 and 16 or between 11 and 18, some UK private schools, i.e. public schools, admit pupils between the ages of 13 and 18.
+Middle schools are usually from grades 6–8 or 7–8 (serving students ages 11 to 14), and high schools are typically from grades 9–12 (serving students ages 14 to 18).
+In the United Kingdom, most secondary state schools and privately funded schools accommodate pupils between the ages of 11 and 16 or between 11 and 18, and some UK private schools, i.e. public schools, admit pupils between the ages of 13 and 18.

+In South Africa, primary school runs from grade 1-7 and high school from grade 8-12, with no middle school.

 Secondary schools follow on from primary schools and prepare for vocational or tertiary education.
 In high and middle income countries, attendance is usually compulsory for students at least until age 16.
 The organisations, buildings, and terminology are more or less unique in each country.